yandex-cloud/docs/en/functions/concepts/function-invoke.md

 {% endlist %}

+### IP address of the request source {#ip}

+If a request contains the [X-Forwarded-For](https://en.wikipedia.org/wiki/X-Forwarded-For) header, the specified IP addresses and the IP address of the client that invoked the function are passed in this header.
+If not, it only passes the IP address of the client that invoked the function.

 ## Invoking a function using the YC CLI {#cli}

 Function calls from the CLI are HTTPS requests using the POST method and the `integration=raw` parameter (without converting the request to a JSON structure or checking the response).